jensjager/bpmn-parser/README.md

   `- Task2`
   `J endLabel`

 - **`J label`** : Marks a **join operator**, indicating where a branch should merge.
-It must specify a label.
+You must specify a label.
 If a join is not wanted, give it a join label that is not used anywhere.
   - Example:
     `J endLabel`